 In 1977, Harvey Milk challenged Gilbert Baker, an openly gay activist, to create a symbol for the gay community.
 Baker made an 8-color variation on the rainbow flag, a prominent symbol of peace.
 Problems sourcing materials eventually condensed it back down to the classic 6-stripe rainbow in 1979.

 It started a tradition of striped queer Pride flags.
-The next two weren’t until the bi flag (1998) and the trans flag (1999).
+The next three weren’t until the bi flag (1998), lesbian Labrys (1999), and trans flag (1999).
 In 2009, Natalie Phox’s Intersex flag is posted to Wikimedia commons.
 It is the first flag unveiled online.
 With the exception of the Philadelphia City Hall flag, every flag since has been unveiled online.

 Some, like the Asexual flag, are collaborative community efforts that may not have been possible without the Internet.
 As different online communities flourish, as new ways of thinking about identity form, flags pop up like mushrooms in the fertile soil.